SyncfusionExamples/ej2-MVC5-file-manager-service/README.md

-# ASP.NET MVC 5 service for the file manager component
+# Physical file system storage accessed using EJ2 File Manager component in ASP.NET MNV 5 platform

-This example demonstrates how to utilize the file manager service in ASP.NET MVC 5 framework.
+This example demonstrates how to utilize the file manager service in ASP.NET MVC 5 platform.

 ## How to run this application?